Transfer from Active Duty to the National Guard or Reserves

 Sometimes the Navy or Air Force will approve a request for longer than 90 days, but no such provision exists in the Army or Marines.
 There are some conditions, however.

-Unlike in the past, when pregnancy was a reason for automatic discharge for women in the military, there are now specific rules about when a pregnant woman can request leave and for how long.
-These will vary based on the branch of service she's in and her specific medical circumstances.
+In the past, pregnancy was a reason for automatic discharge for women in the military.
+Those rules have changed and there are specific rules about when a pregnant woman can request leave and for how long.
+These rules will vary based on the branch of service and the soldier's specific medical circumstances.

 Be advised that if you do receive a discharge due to pregnancy, the type of discharge (honorable or general) will affect the type of benefits you're entitled to and your veteran status.